-The Sub-Fund's Manager (the "Manager") is responsible for the other information.
+The Manager is responsible for the other information.
 The other information comprises all sections of the annual report but does not include the financial statements and our auditor's report thereon.

 Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.